 - Implement an exemplary donor-centric stewardship program, delivering ongoing custom communication materials that demonstrate impact and accountability.

-- Develop and implement standardized stewardship activities for the campaign and work with the philanthropy team and divisional communications teams across the country to ensure consistency among various stewardship materials, providing proof reading services as required.
+- Develop and implement standardized stewardship activities for the campaign and work with the philanthropy team and divisional communications teams across the country.

 CNIB Lake Joe Campaign